 Sweat drips from my forehead as I sit on the wooden balcony, forcing my glasses to slip down my nose for the umpteenth time.
 I take them off and set them on the chair beside me, afraid they must eventually fall through the gaps in the wooden planks and into the deep green water below.

 Out here I have the best chance of catching a breeze.
 But, though there are the most gentle of ripples on the emerald lagoon in front of me, there is not the slightest wind in the air.
 A hum of conversation comes from the late lunchers finishing their meal in the hut-on-stilts to my left, also serving as the jetty onto which numerous longtail boats load their passengers during the course of the day.
 A worn corrugated metal roof provides shelter from the relentless beat of the early afternoon soon, but otherwise the creaky setup is open to the lake on all sides.
+The cleaning services cannot be equalled to Maid Easy house cleaning in Brisbane I got used to, but the place altogether looks neat.

 Out on the water slightly to the right, two blonde children play on the makeshift breakwater – nothing more than two giant tree trunks, joined with a series of ropes and between them stretching about a hundred metres – which protects the simple thatch-roofed rafthouses from the waves created by the arriving and departing longtails.
 Even so, as another returns from a zip around the block and ducking around the back of the lagoon, my shack rocks gently back and forth for a few moments.